aolayeye/Election_Analysis/README.md

 - Software: Python 3.9.1, Visual Studio Code, 1.56.0

 ## Initial Summary
-The initial analysis of the election show that:
+The initial analysis of the election shows that:
 - There were 369,711 votes cast in the election.
 #### The candidates were:
 - Charles Casper Stockham
 - Diana DeGette
 - Raymon Anthony Doane
 #### The candidate results were:
-- Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+- Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
-- Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+- Diana DeGette received 73.8% of the vote and 272,892 votes.
-- Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+- Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
 #### The winner of the election was:
-- Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.
+- Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Overview of Election Audit
 ### This section provides insight into the the purpose of this election audit analysis.